Vinstermach/1181Game/Implementation/README.md

-# Questions waiting to be solved
+# current goal

-1. Add opacity onto image.
+1. Add bullets in game
-2. Offset image coordinates
+2. Count health of tanks
-3. reverse image
+3. A better Computer opponent algorithm